Home Solar Savings Calculator

 System Sizing From Sun Hours

-We divide your annual usage by the energy a 1 kW system produces in a year (sun hours × 365 × 0.8 efficiency derate).
-The 0.8 factor covers panel temperature losses, inverter conversion, and wiring resistance — standard for residential rooftop systems.
+Divide your annual usage by the energy a 1 kW system produces in a year (sun hours × 365 × 0.8 efficiency derate).
+The 0.8 factor covers panel temperature losses, inverter conversion, and wiring resistance, the standard derate for residential rooftops.

 kW = annual kWh ÷ (sun hours × 365 × 0.8)